Henry County, Martinsville, Patrick County court report: Jan. 19

 A judge sent to circuit court a charge of accessory to grand larceny against Melissa May Smith of Roanoke.
 The offense allegedly happened Nov.
 25.

-Christina Ann Servert of Henry pled guilty to DWI first offense.
-She was sentenced to 60 days in jail with the full term suspended, VASAP, license suspended for 1 year, and ordered to pay a $250 fine plus costs.
+Christina Ann Servert of Henry pleaded guilty to DWI first offense.
+She was sentenced to 60 days in jail, with the full term suspended, VASAP, license suspended for 1 year and ordered to pay a $250 fine plus costs.
 The offense happened Sept.
 28.

 A judge dismissed a charge of making false statement on criminal history consent against Harvey Lornell Thompson Sr. of Collinsville.

-Jordan Lorenzo Thomas of Spencer pled guilty to DWI first offense.
-He was sentenced to 60 days in jail with 50 days suspended, license restricted for 1 year, VASAP, and ordered to pay a $250 fine plus costs.
+Jordan Lorenzo Thomas of Spencer pleaded guilty to DWI first offense.
+He was sentenced to 60 days in jail, with 50 days suspended, license restricted for 1 year, VASAP, and ordered to pay a $250 fine plus costs.
 The offense happened Nov.
 1.

 A judge sent to circuit court a charge of grand larceny of more than $500 against Shavonne Latoyia Estes of Ridgeway.
 The offense allegedly happened Aug.
 11.